Vanessa Shih

-Vanessa Shih (史亞平 (Shǐ Yàpíng); born 27 July 1962) is a Taiwanese diplomat who was appointed the representative of Republic of China to Austria in January 2016.
+Vanessa Shih (史亞平 (Shǐ Yàpíng); born 27 July 1962) is a Taiwanese diplomat who began serving as the representative of the Republic of China to Brunei in 2022.
+She served as representative to Austria between 2016 and 2020.
 She previously led the Taipei Representative Office in Singapore from 2009 to 2012, when she was named vice minister of foreign affairs.
 As vice minister Shih advocated for the United Nations to allow the Republic of China to have participation of some forms within the UN.

 Education

 Shih obtained her bachelor's degree in diplomacy and master's degree in international law and diplomacy from National Chengchi University.

 Early career

 Shih began working in the Ministry of Foreign Affairs in 1987, and was a longtime secretary for Ting Mao-shih.
 She was appointed as the head of the Government Information Office (GIO) in May 2008 and left at the end of the year for Singapore.